dots-env/dots-env/README.md

 This method are a promise that execute one shell script with the env selected.

-## Custom configs
+## Setting default configs

-You can set custom settings to your project creating the `dots-env.config.js` file on root of your project and return the options as a object.
-You are able to overwrite this settings when you invoke a CLI or programmatically method.
+You can set custom configs to your project creating the `dots-env.config.js` file on root of your project and export your default configurations as a object.
+You are able to overwrite the configurations when you invoke CLI or call the `processEnv` method.

 ```js
 // dots-env.config.js